EBregains/trying-aws-s3/README.md

 cp .env.example .env
 ```

-You'll need to update values in the `.env` file to match your configuration, but _you won't need to do anything here until the course tells you to_.
+You'll need to update values in the `.env` file to match your configuration.

 ## 3. Run the server